oracle/python-oracledb/doc/src/user_guide/installation.rst

 ++++++++++++++++++++++++++++++++++++

 Python-oracledb Thick mode applications can use Oracle Client 21, 19, 18, 12,
 or 11.2 libraries from a local Oracle Database or full Oracle Client (such as installed by Oracle's GUI installer).

 The Oracle libraries must be either 32-bit or 64-bit, matching your Python architecture.
+Note Oracle Database 23ai 32-bit clients are not available on any platform, however, you can use older 32-bit clients to connect to Oracle Database 23ai.

 1. Set the environment variable ``PATH`` to include the path that contains ``OCI.DLL``, if it is not already set.